 - Portfolio Architect by yours truly

 Understanding how your health insurance benefits work after retirement is crucial.
 For many, benefits will simply end.
 For others, benefits may continue, but to what extent can vary greatly.
-The expense to you is also something you need to determine.
+The expense to you is also something you need to determine and one that will have a massive impact on your retirement planning.

 Learning whether you’re fully vested in your workplace retirement plan is also important.
 Some benefits pertain to employees that have worked at your place of employment for a certain number of years.
 Others pertain to company contributions to your retirement account—some of those may not actually be yours until you’ve dedicated a required number of years with the company.